ivancrizza/ivancrizza/README.md

 It's been a great journey so far 👨‍💻

-Not going to lie though, I'm very rookie in terms of programming - I've complete 2 years of experince - but this craftsmanship it's amazing 💕
+Not going to lie though, I'm very rookie in terms of programming - I'll complete 2 years of experince - but this craftsmanship it's amazing 💕

 I'm also working on a podcast with a few friends about android development here in Brazil 🌅🏖🏳‍🌈